 • Establish a routine: Follow the same schedule for going to bed and waking up every day, including on weekends.
 A soothing pre-bed routine can help you get comfortable and relaxed.

-• Optimize your sleep space: Outfit your bed with the best mattress and best pillow for your needs.
+• Optimize your sleep space: Outfit your bed with the best mattress and pillow for your needs.
 It is also useful to design your bedroom to have limited intrusion from light or noise.

 • Curb substance use: Reduce alcohol and caffeine intake, especially in the evening.